 This big, capable phone includes all of the features of the smaller iPhone 8 — including wireless charging, the True Tone screen and that same superfast A11 Bionic processor you’ll find in the X. But, like last year’s iPhone 7 Plus, you get a larger 5.5-inch screen, longer battery life and — most critically — an excellent dual rear camera with 2x optical zoom, upgraded for 2017 with an all-new image sensor.
 That camera, already great a year ago, has gotten even more refined and fantastic-looking.
 I’ve been using it for nearly a week and so has CNET Senior Photographer James Martin.
 We’re both impressed.

-But with the X on the horizon, the Plus is no longer “the best iPhone you can buy,” as it has been since Apple started its “regular and extra large” iPhone releases in 2014.
+But with the X on the horizon, the Plus is no longer “the best iPhone you can buy,” as it has been since Apple started its.
 And it’s no longer the only big-screen iPhone.
 In fact, except for the Touch ID home button, the X literally has everything the 8 Plus offers, and more.

 Still, the 8 Plus is here now, and the X is weeks away.
 And while the upgrades for existing 7 Plus owners are minimal (beyond wireless charging), the 8 Plus is worth the premium over the 8 to get the dual cameras, larger display and longer battery life.